The Legacy Society

-Planned gifts are essential to providing the long-range financial support needed to sustain our new Botanical Garden at Museum Hill, the Leonora Curtin Wetland Preserve and the Ortiz Mountains Educational Preserve.
+Planned gifts are essential to providing the long-range financial support needed to sustain our new Botanical Garden at Museum Hill and the Leonora Curtin Wetland Preserve.
 These gifts help to fund our educational and community outreach programs, maintain the highest professional horticulture standards, and bring delight and beauty to the lives of all who live in and visit Santa Fe.
 The generosity of Legacy Fund donors – large and small – will enable the Santa Fe Botanical Garden to become one of the finest gardens in the American Southwest.
 Some donors want their legacy gifts to support the general needs of the Santa Fe Botanical Garden.
 Other donors prefer to restrict their bequests to what they care about most –- such as preserving a specific garden, supporting children’s educational programs, investing in community outreach, or funding a professional horticulturalist/educator on staff.
 All estate gifts are vital to developing and maintaining excellence.

 Unless donors advise otherwise, the Botanical Garden will invest planned gifts in its permanent Endowment Fund, indeed assuring a legacy that preserves beauty for future generations.

 Here are a few types of Planned Gifts…

 Specifying in your will either a dollar amount or percentage of your estate that you want to go to the Santa Fe Botanical Garden, while retaining the use of your assets during your lifetime.